seabopo/psStress/README.md

 OPTIONS:

     .PARAMETER WarmUpTime
         OPTIONAL.
 Integer.
-Alias: -wt.
+Alias: -wu.
 The time, in minutes, to wait before starting stress tests.
         Warm up time is not included in the total test time.
 Default Value: 0.

     .PARAMETER CoolDownTime
         OPTIONAL.
 Integer.
-Alias: -ct.
+Alias: -cd.
 The time, in minutes, to wait after the tests have been completed before exiting the script process.
 Cool down time is not included in the total test time.
 Default Value: 0.

     .PARAMETER TestTime